mpyne-navy/dsb-report/dsb-report.md

 Even where exceptions to the use of Ada are granted, all software can and should be designed using Ada as a design language.

-### Ada was designed by the DoD to be that standard language; It is the best candidate for standardization available today; it promises to remain so for the foreseeable future. {#ada-was-designed-by-the-dod-to-be-that-standard-language-it-is-the-best-candidate-for-standardization-available-today-it-promises-to-remain-so-for-the-foreseeable-future. .unnumbered}
+### Ada was designed by the DoD to be that standard language; It is the best candidate for standardization available today; it promises to remain so for the foreseeable future.

 Ada’s constructs support modern software technology and discipline.
 Ada supports the evolution and maintenance of reusable software, portable